 The presence of perennial water in this area has meant that it has been occupied since the Stone Age, first by hunter-gatherers, and, more recently, by pastoralists.
 The VOC began loaning land to farmers in this region in the 1700s, and it became increasingly intensively farmed for stock and, particularly wheat.
-The site lies 15,5 km east of Riviersonderend and 45,7 km west of Swellendam, in the heart of this wheat growing region.
+The site lies 15km east of Riviersonderend and 46km west of Swellendam, in the heart of this wheat growing region.
 There are currently accommodation and conference facilities on the farm.
+The watercourse in which the repair of the weir is required has been indicated as a floodplain wetland within a moderately modified condition, according to the National Freshwater Ecosystems (NFEPA) database (2011), however the proposed development area has not been identified as wetland habitat, nor a River Freshwater Ecosystem Priority Area (FEPA).

-There are no declared heritage sites within a 10km radius of the proposed development site, although three graded sites exist (Figure 3 and Appendix 1).
-These are a Grade IIIc historic farmhouse (VRY-RIV01, SID 44099), and two archaeological sites containing ESA and MSA material.
-One of these, graded IIIb (RSV2, SID 44105), is an extensive scatter of predominantly Early Stone Age material with some Middle Stone Age artefacts included, while the other, graded IIIc (RSV1, SID 44104), is a disturbed site comprising Middle and Early Stone Age artefacts.
-Only four heritage surveys have been conducted in the area (Figure 2 and Appendix 2), comprising three AIAs and an HIA.
+There are no declared heritage sites within a 15km radius of the proposed development site, although four graded sites exist (Figure 3 and Appendix 1).
+These are a Grade IIIc historic farmhouse (VRY-RIV01, SID 44099), and three archaeological sites containing ESA and MSA material.
+One of these, graded IIIb (RSV2, SID 44105), is an extensive scatter of predominantly Early Stone Age material with some Middle Stone Age artefacts included.
+One of the Grade IIIc sites (RSV1, SID 44104), is a disturbed site comprising Middle and Early Stone Age artefacts, while the other (PMLT7.
+SID 19383) contains scattered ESA and MSA material.
+Five heritage surveys have been conducted in the area (Figure 2 and Appendix 2), comprising four AlAs and an HIA.
 These reports confirm that the region has been inhabited since the Stone Age, and occupied more recently by the Khoekhoe, while farms were granted to Europeans from the eighteenth century onwards (Deacon 2006, NID 4731).
 The early farming of the area has intensified and diversified to create the cultural landscape as it exists today.
-Relatively little artefactual material was found in these surveys (sites RSV1 and 2), likely owing to the long term disturbance of surfaces resulting from intensive cultivation (Kaplan 1990, NID 7807).
-While it is clear that archaeological material does occur in this region, the location of this development on previously cultivated land makes any discovery of in situ, significant archaeological heritage resources unlikely.
-In addition, the proposed development of a dam will not have a negative impact on the agricultural cultural landscape of the area.
+Relatively little artefactual material was found in these surveys (sites RSV1 and 2 and PMLT7), likely owing to the long term disturbance of surfaces resulting from intensive cultivation (Kaplan 1990, NID 7807).
+The only report conducted on relatively undisturbed ground (Kaplan 2004, NID 4634) also found relatively little material in this region; more artefactual material and sites should be expected in caves and shelters in more mountainous regions.
+While it is clear that archaeological material does occur in this region, the combination of long term disturbance of surfaces through intensive cultivation, and the apparent infrequency of artefactual material found on open ground, makes any discovery of in situ, significant archaeological heritage resources unlikely.